 Can residents stay in their homes throughout the renovation?

 Residents have the right to stay in their homes throughout the renovation.
 However, the work will cause considerable inconvenience to living, since the bathroom and kitchen, for example, cannot be used for part of the time.
 The renovation will also cause noise and water outages during the renovation of other apartments.
 We recommend that residents acquire a substitute apartment during the renovation of their own apartment.

 We will compensate one month’s residence charge for the resident’s own apartment if the renovation is carried out in full.
 The precise amount of compensation will be determined during the rounds carried out in the apartments prior to the renovation.
 Residents will receive the compensation in the month in which their apartment is under renovation.

-The costs of reform renovations will be divided among all of Asuntosäätiö’s right-of-occupancy homes.
-Thanks to the adjustment system applied to right-of-occupancy homes, the reform renovations will not cause unexpected changes in the residence charges of a single property, as the costs will be divided among all the homes.
+The costs of the renovations will be divided among all of Asuntosäätiö’s right-of-occupancy homes.
+Thanks to the adjustment system applied to right-of-occupancy homes, the renovations will not cause unexpected changes in the residence charges of a single property, as the costs will be divided among all the homes.